• Skip to primary navigation

 • Mac

-• Android
+• Internet

-How to Find IP Address of Your Mac
+How to Find IP Address of Your MacBook

 The IP Address of MacBook as assigned by the Router is known as its Private IP Address and this can only be seen by other devices within the same Network and not by others on the internet.

-In general, users come across the need to find the IP Address of Mac in order to Assign Static IP Address, Allow other devices to connect to Mac and to troubleshoot network related problems.
+In general, users come across the need to find the IP Address of Mac, in order to Assign Static IP Address, allow other devices to connect to Mac and to troubleshoot network related problems.

-1. Find IP Address Using System Preferences
+1. Find IP Address Of Mac Using System Preferences

 1. Click on the Apple Logo in top-menu bar and select System Preferences in the drop-down menu.